JUMP TO A TOPIC

 Military Connection for Veterans With Mesothelioma

-Finding a mesothelioma doctor with military experience is rare.
-This makes Dr. Alexander an asset for veterans with peritoneal surface malignancies.
+Finding a mesothelioma doctor with a military background is rare.
+There are only a few in the United States.
+This makes Dr. Alexander an asset for veterans with mesothelioma.

 Doctors from a military background are more skilled at communicating with veterans and their families.
 They may be able to explain how asbestos exposure occurred.